ShoulderSurfersCTF/ctf-writeups/RomHack/writeup.md

 # Forensics Writeup-RomHack

 Created By: Christian Villapando

-Last Edited: Sep 30, 2020 9:50 PM
+Last Edited: Oct 09, 2020 7:41PM AEDT

-This is a writeup on how I solved the only Forensic challenge which in the recent RomHack 2020 CTF.
+This is a writeup on how I solved the only Forensic challenge which was in the recent RomHack 2020 CTF.

 ## Challenge